 Obstructive sleep apnea affects 20 to 30 percent of adults, previous studies showed.
 It occurs when the upper airway closes off during sleep, temporarily interrupting breathing.

 Sleep apnea is a major health risk since it predisposes you to other equally deadly conditions like heart disease and diabetes.
 It is a major bother too because of the loud snoring and the mere fact that a person suffering from sleep apnea literally stops breathing many times during his/her sleep.
+The physical impacts of sleep apnea do also tend to build up over time, and as they build up, your chance of survival lessens.

 The death last year of actor Carrie Fisher, best known for her role as Princess Leia in the Star Wars franchise, was due to sleep apnoea and other causes, the Los Angeles County Coroner’s Office said in a statement on Friday.